ReDetection/CCLib/README.md

 ~$ export CC_SERIAL=/dev/ttyS0
 ```

+## Troubleshooting

+You wired everything up, you double-checked that your pin assignments are correct and you are still not able to flash your device?
+Then try the following:
+* Try using 50k/100k resistors instead of 100k/200k. [#27](https://github.com/wavesoft/CCLib/issues/27)
+* Try to check if voltage at expected level, e.g. if you disconnect `CC_DD_O` from the Arduino and connect to a 5V power rail instead, you should read about 3.3V at `DD`.
+If not – probably you have wrong wiring or bad resistors.

 ## Compatibility Table

 In order to flash a CCxxxx chip there is a need to invoke CPU instructions, which makes the process cpu-dependant.
 This means that this code cannot be reused off-the-shelf for other CCxxxx chips.
 The following table lists the chips reported to work (or could work) with this library: